edhirst/GrassmanniansML/README.md

 The python script `HPC_Generation.py` generates cluster variables as semi-standard Young tableaux stochastically via mutation, saving those of ranks under consideration.
 The file is set-up for parallelisation on a hpc cluster, saving subfiles intermittently which are later combined (taking the union of all variables).

 The scripts `ML.py`, `PCA.py`, and `KMeans.py` perform the respective supervised and unsupervised machine learning used to analyse these datasets.
+Whilst the script `Saliency.py` analyses the performance of the neural networks.
 ...ensure the local filepaths are correct for each of the datasets for importing, instructions are given in each script.

 The `MiscellaneousAnalysis.py` script contains additional analysis used for results in this research.